 Some nursing homes have employees that help patients pay their bills.
 If this is the situation that your loved one is in, make sure that their finances are in order.

-Additionally, make sure that your loved one has not been coerced into changing their Power of Attorney or the contents of their Will to employees at the nursing home.
-Sadly, some less than respectable people will try to take over the finances of people in a nursing home to take advantage of their money and credit lines.
+Also, please make sure that your loved one has not been coerced into changing their Power of Attorney or the contents of their Will to employees at the nursing home.
+Sadly, some less-than-respectable people will try to take over the finances of people in a nursing home to take advantage of their money and credit lines.

 Sexual abuse can be physical abuse or can also be emotional.
 Subjecting the patient to emotional, sexual abuse is just as traumatic to the patient.

 Sexual abuse can occur by staff members, other patients, or visitors to the center.
 Whoever caused the abuse, the nursing home is obligated to protect the patient from all other people who are in the facility.

 Neglect is any type of action that is harmful to the patient.

 This can include insufficient care, which causes bedsores, not cleaning a patient well enough to prevent infections, or transmitting diseases or infections because of not having good hygiene practices.

 Dehydration, malnutrition, and starvation are all forms of neglect.
 Forced restraints, whether by physical or chemical means, is neglect.
 Failing to provide medications promptly is neglect.

 Some of the things that are happening to your loved one may be hard to distinguish as abuse but if you look closely you will discover the truth.
 Not everything can be attributed to age or mental condition.
 There are signs of abuse if you look.

 If you believe that your loved one is being abused in a nursing home in New Jersey, call a New Jersey Nursing Home Abuse Lawyer for a free consultation.